By the end of this section, you will be able to do the following:

 The pineal gland produces melatonin.
 The rate of melatonin production is affected by the photoperiod.
 Collaterals from the visual pathways innervate the pineal gland.
 During the day photoperiod, little melatonin is produced; however, melatonin production increases during the dark photoperiod (night).
 In some mammals, melatonin has an inhibitory affect on reproductive functions by decreasing production and maturation of sperm, oocytes, and reproductive organs.
 Melatonin is an effective antioxidant, protecting the CNS from free radicals such as nitric oxide and hydrogen peroxide.
 Lastly, melatonin is involved in biological rhythms, particularly circadian rhythms such as the sleep-wake cycle and eating habits.

-The gonads—the male testes and female ovaries—produce steroid hormones.
-The testes produce androgens, testosterone being the most prominent, which allow for the development of secondary sex characteristics and the production of sperm cells.
+The gonads—the testes and ovaries—produce steroid hormones.
+The testes produce androgens, testosterone being the most prominent, which allow for the growth and development of the testes and penis, increased skeletal and muscular growth, enlargement of the larynx, increased growth and redistribution of body hair, and the production of sperm cells.
 The ovaries produce estradiol and progesterone, which cause secondary sex characteristics and prepare the body for childbirth.

 |Endocrine Gland||Associated Hormones||Effect|